-If you have any deferred DC benefits (which may include AVCs) you have an individual account, which is invested with the aim of growing its value through investment returns.
-Depending on what section you were a member of in the past, your individual account will either be in DC Core, DC Start or an external AVC provider.
-You can find out which section you are in by contacting Nestlé Pensions.
+If you have any deferred DC benefits (which may include AVCs), you’ll have an individual account which is invested with the aim of growing its value through investment returns.
+Depending on what section you were a member of, your individual account will either be in DC Core, DC Start or an external AVC provider.
+You can find out which section you’re in by contacting Nestlé Pensions.

 In DC Core, you can choose how your contributions are invested.
 You can put all your contributions into either:

 - the Lifetime Pathway fund; or

 - any combination of our selection of individual 'self-select' funds.

 If you haven’t chosen how to invest your contributions, they will be invested in the Lifetime Pathway fund.
 While we think this fund will meet the investment needs for most members, it might not be right for everyone.
 You’ll need to think about whether it’s right for you and what age you’d like to retire at – this is known as your target retirement age.